trentsikute/globalchurch-schema/docs/programs_offered.md

 # Slot: programs_offered

-_List of programs or ministries offered._
+_Programs or ministries the church offers._